ShawnMurdzek-NOAA/osse_ob_creator/README.md

 In addition to several Python modules that are commonly used in meteorological research (e.g., NumPy, Matplotlib, Pandas, MetPy, etc.), the scripts found here also rely on modules found within [pyDA_utils](https://github.com/ShawnMurdzek-NOAA/pyDA_utils).
 To install pyDA_utils, I recommend cloning the repo and adding the location of pyDA_utils to the `PYTHONPATH` environment variable.

-## Test Data

-The `tests` directory contains a sample prepBUFR CSV file for testing purposes.
-In order to create synthetic obs using this test CSV, NR data must be pulled from elsewhere (these files are too large to be stored on GitHub).
-1-km WRF NR output can be found on NOAA HPSS.

 ## Running the Program

 1. Update `activate_python_env.sh` with the appropriate Python environment.